 Aims and Scope

-Current Chinese Science: Nanotechnology publishes original research articles, letters, case reports, reviews/mini-reviews and guest edited thematic issues on various topics related to nanotechnology in China, while contributions from abroad are also welcome.
+The Nanotechnology section of the journal Current Chinese Science publishes original research articles, letters, reviews/mini- reviews, case reports and guest edited thematic issues on various topics related to nanotechnology.
+Articles may be focused largely, but not exclusively, on contributions from China.

-Current Chinese Science: Nanotechnology is not limited to a specific aspect of the field but is instead devoted to a wide range of sub fields in the field.
+This section is not limited to a specific aspect of the field but is instead devoted to a wide range of sub fields in the area.
 Articles of interdisciplinary nature are particularly welcome.
-Submission in the following areas are of special interest to the readers of this journal:
+Submissions in the following nanotechnology areas are of special interest to the readers of this journal:

 Prof. Atta-ur-Rahman, Ph.D. in organic chemistry from Kings College, University of Cambridge (1968), has 1235 international publications in several fields of organic chemistry including 349 books published largely by major U.S. and European presses.
 He was elected as Fellow of Royal Society (London)